gravitational/gravity/README.md

 flexible, general purpose platforms.
 Gravity has a more narrow **focus on compliance and reducing the overhead of managing Kubernetes**:

-* Gravity clusters are idempotent, i.e. clusters created from the same bundle are _always identical_.
+* Gravity clusters are idempotent, i.e. clusters created from the same image are _always identical_.
 There is no configuration drift over time; no "special snowflakes".
 * Gravity clusters are always "wrapped" with a privileged access gateway called